 - Look for Vulkan runtime library installer

-- Select the application -> select “uninstall” from the above option, the system may flicker as Vulkan files are directly linked to display driver
+- Select the application -> to select “uninstall” from the above option, the system may flicker as Vulkan files are directly linked to display driver

 - Once the uninstall process is complete -> restart the computer